Tony Cuesta: Death and personal life

-He died in Miami on 2 December 1992 from a heart attack.
+He died in Miami on 2 December 1992 from a heart attack at the Kendall Regional Medical Center where he had been a patient since 16 November.
+At the time of his death he was working on his memoir Blind Courage.
 He was married four times.
 His death was immensely popular among the Cuban exile community, where his long history of militancy and self-sacrifice turned him into a household name across older generations of anti-Castro activists.